wevm/wagmi/README.md

 ## Contributing

-If you're interested in contributing to wagmi, please read the [contributing docs](/.github/CONTRIBUTING.md) **before submitting a pull request**.
+If you're interested in contributing, please read the [contributing docs](/.github/CONTRIBUTING.md) **before submitting a pull request**.

 ## Authors